Students listed on the last nine weeks honor roll at Taylors Creek Elementary were:

 What: Armstrong Alumni Center Grand Opening.
 Armstrong Atlantic State University will host a grand opening reception and ribbon cutting to celebrate the new Alumni Center in historic Burnett Hall.
 As one of Armstrong's eight original buildings on the university's Southside campus, Burnett Hall serves as a strategic venue for the Alumni Center.
 The Alumni Center will also house the Alumni Affairs Office, which is dedicated to preserving Armstrong's past, while building on the future.

 Logan Street, Felix Linzan, Kirsten Schreihofer and Brandee Craig, all of Hinesville; Heather Rego of Allenhurst; and Justin Ramsey of Fort Stewart, all recently received $2,000 college scholarships that were awarded at Fort Stewart.

-The Liberty County School System will offer a career and technology camp experience for sixth- and seventh-graders this summer at the Liberty College and Career Academy.
+The Liberty County School System is sponsoring its second annual Career and Technology Camp this week at the Liberty College and Career Academy.

 Felicia Knight of Allenhurst, Willie Massey of Midway, and Tasha Mitchell and Morgan Thomas, both of Hinesville, graduated from Troy University on May 9 in Troy, Ala.